Environmental research in Darwin, Kakadu & Jabiru

-The Supervising Scientist is responsible for the environmental oversight of uranium mining activities in the Alligator Rivers Region of the Northern Territory of Australia.
-This region includes Kakadu National Park which is recognised internationally for its outstanding natural and cultural values by inscription on the World Heritage List.
+The Supervising Scientist is responsible for the environmental oversight of uranium mining activities in the Alligator Rivers Region of the Northern Territory, Australia.
+This region includes the World Heritage and Ramsar listed Kakadu National Park, recognised internationally for its outstanding natural and cultural values, and wetlands.

-The outcomes of the research program inform the supervisory activities of the Supervising Scientist which include involvement in the regulatory processes of the Northern Territory Government, and the direct review of the environmental performance of uranium mines in the region.
+Outcomes of our research programme inform our supervisory activities, the regulatory processes of the Northern Territory Government, and the environmental performance of uranium mines throughout the region.

-The Supervising Scientist also undertakes a formal monitoring program encompassing biological, physical, chemical and radiological techniques to assess environmental perfomance of the Jabiluka site and of the mining activities at Ranger.
+We also undertake a formal air and water quality monitoring programme encompassing biological, physical, chemical and radiological techniques to assess the environmental performance of the Jabiluka and Ranger sites.